octo-technology/OpenTezos/docs/michelson/instructions.md

 #### MAP body

 The `MAP` instruction applies a sequence of instructions to each element of a map.
-It takes a sequence of instructions as the parameter (called "body").
+It takes a sequence of instructions as argument (called "body").
 This "body" sequence has access to the stack.

 ```js
 MAP body / {} : S  =>  {} : S